Compare School Options

 • Scholarships

 A financial aid officer can help students begin the Free Application for Federal Student Aid (FAFSA), which will collect income data and connect students with financial programs they qualify for.
-Another option may be through an employer offering tuition assistance, which may pay a portion of the overall cost.
+Those who already work in the field should see if their employer offers tuition assistance benefits as well.

 Best 50 Accredited Online Master’s in Addictions and Recovery Programs